 I also fully support the recent passage of Arkansas's so-called Medicaid “private option,” which opens Medicaid to those folks in Arkansas who are trying to do the right thing and stay off of welfare, but who are working the jobs with little or no benefits.
-As Governor, I will work to fully implement this new, bipartisan law.
+As Governor, I will work with both Democrats and Republicans to protect the Private Option.

 I voted against the federal health care law, or the Patient Protection & Affordable Care Act (also known as "Obamacare"), four times and I voted to repeal Obamacare 23 times.
 But, at the time, I said there were good parts and there were bad parts to Obamacare.
 I think Arkansas's Medicaid expansion, which passed with overwhelming Republican support, is one of the good parts.